CodeSynth AI vs GitHub Copilot

 - Who is it best for?

-- It is best for engineers and developers in embedded systems.
+- It is best suited for embedded systems engineers and firmware developers focused on microcontroller projects.

 - What is this tool?